 You may have to pay for fuel and tuition insurance while you’re doing parts 2 and 3.
 You might have to take time off work for your training or pay baby sitters etc. All of these costs need to be taken into consideration.

 You then have to pay £300 to join the register so it’ll easily cost £3000 if not a bit more to do it properly.

 What are my chances of qualifying as a driving instructor?

 If you train properly there is no reason why you can’t make it.
 The pass rates are so low because there are so many rubbish schools who churn out poorly trained instructors like a sausage factory.

 Let’s look at how pass rates can be misleading and give you the wrong idea.
-Imagine 100 people begin training as instructors and see how many make it through based on official DSA pass rates from Dec 2010 to June 2011
+Imagine 100 people begin training as instructors and see how many make it through based on official DVSA pass rates for April 2017 to April 2018

 See my page on the truth about ADI pass rates to see why these figures are not as bad as they look.